DAkinyemi/Vortex_in_Cell_Method/README.md

 ### Prerequisites

-This code assumes that you have and can run Python3, if you do not follow this [link](https://realpython.com/installing-python/)
+This code assumes that you have and can run Python3, if you do not have Python 3 follow this [link](https://realpython.com/installing-python/) to download and install it.

 ## Running the tests

-All the test should run on their own.
-In order to avoid confusion when reading the vorticity strength of each particle they have been left out of the test sections below and are better explained in the supporting PDF files.
+All the test should run on their own once the file is ran.
+In order to avoid confusion when reading the vorticity strength of each particle, they have been left out of the test sections below and are better explained in the supporting PDF file tit led "David_Akinyemi_VIC_ResearchPaper".

 ### Test 1